mimicji/YUV-Processor/README.md

 ## Platform ##

-Considering inline assembler functions, YUV-Processor can only be compiled by VC++.
-Also, Windows and an Intel CPU are requested for running it.
+WIN32 and Linux are both available.
+However, an Intel CPU which supports AVX2 is requested for running it.

 ## Input/Output file format ##